mjopenglsdl/small3d/BUILDING.md

     sudo cp -a include/gtest /usr/include
     sudo cp -a libgtest_main.so libgtest.so /usr/lib/

 Clone the [small3d repository](https://github.com/coding3d/small3d).
 Create another directory inside *small3d*, called *build*.
-Then build the project:
+Then build the project, either with SDL2, like this:

     cd build
     cmake ..
     cmake --build .

+Or with GLFW, like this:

+	cd build
+	cmake -DWITH_GLFW=1 ..
+	cmake --build .

-The unit tests can be run by executing *small3dTest* in *build/small3d/src*.
+The unit tests can be run by executing *small3dTest* in *build/bin*.